UST-MICO/docs/adr/0013-source-to-url-deployment.md

 ## Context and Problem Statement

-We want to have a source-to-URL deployment on Kubernetes based on Dockerfiles.
+We want to have a source-to-URL deployment on Kubernetes to import services based on a GitHub repository with an included Dockerfile.

 ## Decision Drivers

-* Must run on Kubernetes cluster
+* MUST run on Kubernetes cluster
-* Must not require root access
+* MUST run completely in userspace (no root access required)
-* URL to GitHub repository with Dockerfile must be sufficient
+* URL to GitHub repository (with included Dockerfile) SHOULD be sufficient

 ## Considered Options

-* Docker in Docker
-* img
-* Kaniko
+* Google Cloud Build
+* Azure Container Registry Tasks
 * Knative Build

 ## Decision Outcome